craigw1701/Terrain/README.md

 http://nehe.gamedev.net/

+Done:
+* Regenerate with new seeds at runtime
+ + Press "U" to switch beween threaded and single-threaded generation
+ + Press "-" to generate using a new seeds
+ + Dual core time for 16 tiles goes from 1.4seconds to 0.9seconds

 Tasks ToDo, in vague order:
-* Regenerate with new seeds at runtime
 * Sun
 * Fonts
 * Console